 These glass microbubbles are then coated with antibodies or streptavidin to target cells.

 Microbubbles can range in size from micrometers (μm), which are one millionth of a meter, to nanometers (nm), which are one billionth of a meter.
 The size has everything to do with the application.
 When it comes to cell separation the microbubbles must be in something of a Goldilocks Zone, a perfect medium where they are strong enough to float with a cell attached, but don’t float so quickly that they damage the cell viability.

 At Akadeum, our polydisperse microbubbles are just thick enough to withstand the movement without bursting.
 Their size provides them enough buoyant force to float cells to the top of a fluid sample.

 Microbubbles allow for the gentle transportation of extremely small cells or particles.
-They rely on the rules of physics and nothing else to get the job done.
+They rely on the rules of physics and nothing else to get the job done, read more on the physics of microbubble sorting.
 Other methods can alter or damage cells, skewing the results of downstream applications or practices.
 Microbubbles are small, simple, and efficient, saving the user time and money whenever applicable.

 Microbubbles rely on the physical properties of buoyancy to carry out their function.
 Buoyancy is the force that allows less dense molecules to float in liquid.
 If the buoyant force of microbubbles is enough to overcome the force of gravity acting on the target cells, the bubbles can float upwards.